Patient Group Directions

 The patient group direction must be signed by a senior doctor (or, if appropriate, a dentist) and a senior pharmacist, both of whom should have been involved in developing the direction.
-Additionally the patient group direction must be authorised by the relevant appropriate body as set out in the legislation.
+Additionally, the patient group direction must be authorised by the relevant appropriate body as set out in the legislation.

 The qualified health professionals who may supply or administer medicines under a patient group direction are nurses; midwives; health visitors; optometrists; pharmacists; chiropodists; radiographers; orthoptists; physiotherapists; ambulance paramedics; dieticians; occupational therapists; speech and language therapists; prosthetists and orthotists.
 They can only do so as named individuals.
 Please remember that PGDs cannot be used if the act of supply or administration is delegated to someone else.
 PGDs are not appropriate for the regular supply, administration or dose adjustment of medicines in chronic illnesses.
 In these situations, independent prescribing (medical and non-medical) or supplementary prescribing is more appropriate.

 Patient Group Directions do not remove the professional obligations or accountability and it is the responsibility of each professional to practise only within the bounds of their own competence and to ensure they continue to keep their professional development up to date.
 Health care professionals working under PGDs should sign the authorisation form at the back of the PGD to declare themselves competent and to confirm that they have read the PGD and will work strictly in accordance with it.
-This competence should be confirmed by an appropriate authorising manager or GP who is taking responsibility for the authorising healthcare professional to operate under the terms of this PGD within a NHS commissioned service.
+This competence should be confirmed by an appropriate authorising manager or GP who is taking responsibility for the authorising healthcare professional to operate under the terms of this PGD within an NHS commissioned service.

 For Further Information – please click here ( https://www.gov.uk/government/publications/patient-group-directions-pgds/patient-group-directions-who-can-use-them )

-NHS England authorised Patient Group Directions for use in the Bristol, North Somerset, Somerset and South Gloucestershire NHS area are as follows (any queries should be directed to email@example.com)
+NHS England authorised Patient Group Directions for use in the Bristol, North Somerset, Somerset and South Gloucestershire NHS area are as follows (any queries should be directed to firstname.lastname@example.org).

-Pharmacy Specific PGDs
+Pharmacy specific PGDs